wks-sumo-logic/sumo_dailypaper/README.md

     2. A Sumo API secret string
     3. A list of Sumo Dashboard IDs

-NOTE: Please make sure that the ID that owns the API key also owns the dashboard you try to access
+NOTE: Please make sure that your API key agrees with the Dashboard ID you supply!!!

+If not, you will probably see errors that look like a timeout.

 Reference Notes
 ===============